 Septic tanks pose a potential problem to the District's waters.
-The growing population in the District is resulting in an increasing demand for individual houses and housing clusters throughout most of the District.
-For example, Cavan County Council has put bye-laws in place to address this problem.
-The coastal counties of Limerick, Clare and Kerry have an ever-increasing number of holiday homes.
-It is very difficult and costly to provide main sewer systems to dwellings in these areas and it is often not possible to achieve this ahead of new development.
+The growth of the Dublin commuter belt is resulting in individual houses in the countryside and housing clusters in small villages throughout much of the District.
+Coastal counties (Wexford, Waterford and Wicklow) have an ever-increasing number of holiday homes.
+As many rural properties are spread over wide areas, provision of public sewerage systems, especially ahead of new development, is very difficult and often very costly.
 Effective control through planning, design, construction and operation of on-site systems is required to avoid water quality problems.